nimiq/validators-api/README.md

 ### Fetcher

 The fetcher retrieves data from the Nimiq network and stores it in D1.
-It runs every six hours in this order:
+It runs every hour in this order:

 1. Discover completed epochs and verify or repair activity snapshots.
 2. Store the current validator snapshot.
 3. Calculate scores from finalized activity markers.

+Each production run considers up to 50 epochs and attempts at most four full repairs, prioritizing recent gaps.
+After eight minutes it stops starting epochs so snapshot and score tasks can still run.
+Each activity batch gets one retry in production.
+Unstarted epochs remain available for the next run and are reported as `deferredEpochs`, without writing failure markers.
+Existing failure markers clear only after successful verification or repair.
+Scores remain stale until recent activity coverage reaches 100%.

 Completed-epoch activity uses marker-backed integrity checks.
 Operator-facing marker states are: